 Residential Alcohol Detox versus Home Alcohol Detox

 Detoxing from alcohol is more effective in a residential treatment centre for several reasons.
 Residential detox tends to be safer for alcoholics because of the severity and danger of withdrawal symptoms.
-Furthermore, alcohol is not easy to obtain in a residential clinic so there is less temptation for the alcoholic.
+Furthermore, alcohol is not possible to obtain in a residential clinic so there is less temptation to sway you from successful recovery.
 Alcohol detox within a residential environment will usually be combined with counselling to reduce the risk of relapse.
 This means that alcoholics are more likely to successfully complete a detox in a residential treatment centre.

 At Alcohol Helper, we have extensive relationships with alcohol detox clinics throughout the UK and internationally so you can be sure that will find you the most suitable one for your circumstances.

 While we would usually recommend residential detox for alcoholics, it isn’t always practical.
 Sometimes people just can’t commit to residential treatment for family reasons or out of fear of losing their job, for example.
 The benefits of home detox include convenience, privacy, being in the familiar environment of your own home and, of course, a lower cost.

 Detox is just the start of the recovery process and is unlikely to result in sustained abstinence from alcohol.
 Following a successful alcohol detox, the individual will need to undergo a period of rehabilitation.
 This will help them address the physical and psychological issues behind their addiction and equip them with the tools required to live a life free from alcohol abuse.